da03/Attention-OCR/README.md

 ```

+Note that since the updated Keras seems to be different from where we trained the model, the performance is really bad.
+In order to better use the provided model, check out the `old` branch and use Keras version 1.0.1.

 Example output images in `results/correct` (the output directory is set via parameter `output-dir` and the default is `results`): (Look closer to see it clearly.)

 Format: Image `index` (`predicted`/`ground truth`) `Image file`